 Homemade Hemp Milk

-Even making your own hemp milk can add a large amount of protein to your smoothies easily.
+Even making your own hemp milk can increase the amount of protein to your smoothies.
 I set out to create my own hemp milk and I never realized how easy it actually is.
 This works great if you own a high speed blender like a Vitamix.

 • 3 cups filtered water